My Story

 were my areas of focus.
 During

-my doctoral studies, I also finished
+my doctoral studies, I finished

 a graduate certificate program